VeldEnDuin/VeldEnDuin.github.io/_posts/en/2018-07-13-waterslide.md

 {% include links.md %}

-The water slide was again a success this year!
+Good weather, a slide and lots of water turn out to be a success story every year